How To Cook Cocoyam Porridge | Red Cocoyam

 - 1 teaspoon seasoning

-I presume you have all your ingredients ready, so let’s start cooking.
+I presume you have all your ingredients ready; you can also buy the ingredients above.
+So, let’s start cooking.

 How to prepare cocoyam porridge